dreadwrr/Developer-buddy/README.md

-#                               10/02/2025
+#                               10/04/2025

-Windows release on the horizon just design the graphics and running some tests on the WSL interface.
+Windows release on the horizon just designing the graphics.
+WSL interface is done so there are a total of 3 search methods. <br>
+windows subsystem of linux, powershell and mft (or master file table).
 Then stress test.
-Will need another week to get everything finalized.
+Will need another week to get everything <br>
+finalized.

 1.2.0 Bash or python backend <br>
 1.2.0-py2 python edition backend database <br><br>